Choose Your Path

 A student may withdraw from the program by submitting written notice to the Institute.

-Written notice of withdrawal must include the student’s full name, program name, and a clear statement of intent to withdraw.
-Withdrawal is effective on the date written notice is received by the Institute.
+Written notice must include the student’s full name, program name, and a clear statement of intent to withdraw.
+Non-attendance or informal communication does not constitute withdrawal.

 Withdrawal for non-payment